niopsuk/fdb/README.md

-# fdb
+# NIOPS - :airplane: Flight Database

-Flight Database - FDB
+Static files for NIOPS Flight Database app - Currently In-Development 🕐

+# More Details will be released in the future